DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Related Work

-In RAG, existing work on diversity primarily focuses on retrieving diverse contexts to support QA tasks, such as mitigating context window limits~\cite{wang2025diversity} or enabling multi-hop reasoning~\cite{rezaei2025vendi}.
-Systems such as DeepResearch~\cite{xu2025comprehensive} similarly focus on aggregating evidence to match a single predefined answer.
-All these approaches and their evaluations largely retain the single-answer assumption and aim to improve correctness.
-In contrast, our work targets open-ended settings with multiple valid answers, explicitly promotes output diversity, and evaluates diversity at the level of final responses.
-Other related studies either focus on narrow creative domains, such as recipe cross-cultural adaptation~\cite{hu2025culinary}, or briefly discuss the role of RAG in the context of knowledge collapse~\cite{wright2025epistemic}.
-As a result, the design and evaluation of RAG systems that explicitly target output diversity in open-ended information-seeking settings remains largely unexplored, which is our focus.
+\xhdr{Diversity in IR and RAG} In IR, diversity has long been pursued to cover a broader range of user preferences via techniques such as query rewriting and re-ranking~\citep{mohankumar2021diversity}.
+However, IR systems stop at returning ranked document lists, leaving users to inspect the evidence themselves~\cite{li2025towards}.
+RAG reduces this burden by grounding responses directly in retrieved evidence.
+In RAG, prior work on diversity has primarily operated on the input side, either retrieving comprehensive contexts to support multi-hop reasoning~\cite{wang2025diversity,rezaei2025vendi,khan2026df} or building diverse training data~\cite{liu2025rag}.
+DeepResearch-style systems~\cite{xu2025comprehensive,li2025muisqa} follow the same pattern, aggregating broad evidence to converge on a single consolidated answer.
+Across these lines, all works retain the \textit{single-answer assumption} and aim for correctness.
+Even when the target is not strictly a single answer, the acceptable answer space is still typically constrained to a narrow set of predefined references~\cite{wang2025richrag}.
+However, open-ended information-seeking queries may admit an unbounded space of plausible answers.
+Other related studies either focus on narrow domains, such as cross-cultural recipe adaptation~\cite{hu2025culinary}, or only briefly discuss in knowledge collapse~\cite{wright2025epistemic}.
+As a result, the design and evaluation of RAG for output diversity in real-world open-ended settings remain largely unexplored and is the focus of our work.